xsephtion/Password-Generator-Python/README.md

 Basic Password Generator using Python

-Code is self explanatory no need to ask
+Code is self explanatory no need to ask (applies to veteran programmers only)

 command example: